Are you eligible for funding?

 3. Be undertaking unpaid work experience, insight or assessment activities or training, that is not part of your degree programme

-4. Be actively engaged with the Empower Scheme, which means you must have completed the following:
+4. Be actively engaged with the Empower Scheme, which means:

-- attended an Empower appointment this academic year
+- you must have attended an Empower appointment this academic year

-- attended at least one Careers & Employability Workshop this academic year.
+- you must have attended at least one Careers & Employability Workshop this academic year

 If you have any questions, please book an appointment with the Empower team.